mnist91/origin/README.md

 `origin` adds the correct package specification to all functions in your script while giving full control about the outcome.
-This makes it much easier to both convert legacy code to the `package::` convention as well as it allows you to write short code first and adapt it later.
+This makes it much easier to both convert legacy code into the `package::` convention as well as it allows you to write short code first and adapt it later.

-## Usage
+### Usage
 To originize code either use the delivered RStudio addins or call the `origin` functions directly, i.e. `origin::originize_file` or `origin::originize_dir`.